mrab001/site-recon-tool/README.md

-Site Recon Tool

-A simple and fast tool written in Python for web reconnaissance and basic security auditing.
+A simple Python script for quick web reconnaissance It handles security header checks path extraction IP lookup and multi threaded port scanning
-Features

-    HTTP Headers Check: Inspects key security headers to see which ones are enabled or missing.

-    Asset Extraction: Scrapes the webpage source to extract all src and href links and paths.

-    IP Resolution & Port Scanner: Resolves the target URL to its actual IP address and optionally scans ports.
+ Security headers check: Spots missing or active security headers on the target Path extractor  Grabs links and paths from the page code IP resolver  Converts the target domain into an IP address Port scanner Fast multi-threaded port scanner built right in

 Requirements

 Make sure you have the required Python libraries installed before running the tool:

     pip install requests beautifulsoup4

 How to Install & Run

 Clone the repository or download the script:

     git clone https://github.com/mrab001/site-recon-tool.git

 Navigate to the tool's directory:

-    cd site-recon-tool
+    cd ScanX-0

 Run the script:

     python recon-ab0.py

+or if you in Linux:

+    python3 recon-ab0.py